foxglove/studio/CONTRIBUTING.md

 Foxglove Studio primarily supports English, but a Chinese localization is available with translations provided by community volunteers.
 Translation support is implemented using [`react-i18next`](https://react.i18next.com).

-### Guidelines for translations
+### Add translations

-- English text **must** be kept up to date in every pull request.
-Updating translations for other languages in the same pull request is **optional**.
-We value _high-quality_ translations more than having _some_ translation for each part of the user interface.
+- We value having _high-quality_ translations over having _all_ translations for a given component or view.
+Though every PR must have up-to-date English translations, updating other languages is completely optional.
+We encourage you to use follow-up PRs to update other languages, once you have accurate translations.
-- If the English version of an existing translation is changed, and other versions would need to be updated, is better to delete the non-English versions rather than leave them unchanged, since they might become incorrect or confusing.
+- If you update an English translation and cannot provide updated non-English translations, delete the non-English versions in that PR.
+Open follow-up PRs to handle adding accurate non-English translations.

-### Place strings in the `i18n` directory
+### Add translations to the `i18n` directory

 The [`i18n` directory](packages/studio-base/src/i18n) contains translated (localized) strings for all languages supported by Foxglove Studio.

-Translated strings are organized into _namespaces_ — for example, [`i18n/[language]/preferences.ts`](packages/studio-base/src/i18n/en/preferences.ts) contains localization keys and strings for the app's Preferences window.
+Translated strings are organized into _namespaces_ — e.g. [`i18n/[language]/preferences.ts`](packages/studio-base/src/i18n/en/preferences.ts) contains translations for the app's Preferences tab.

 ### Use `useTranslation()` and `t()` to access translated strings

 1. Call the [<code>useTranslation(<i>namespace</i>)</code> hook](https://react.i18next.com/latest/usetranslation-hook) inside a React component to access strings in a given namespace.
 The hook returns a function called `t`.

-2. Call the `t` function to get the translated version of a string.
+2. Call the `t` function to get the translation for a string.

 For example: